iworks/omnibus/readme.txt

 == Description ==

-This plugin allows your to be compliant with the Directive of the European Parliament and of the Council (EU) 2019/2161 of November 27, 2019, known as the "Omnibus Directive".
+This plugin allows your site to be compliant with the Directive of the European Parliament and of the Council (EU) 2019/2161 of November 27, 2019, known as the "Omnibus Directive".

 This plugin saves the current price and stores it at least for 30 days.

 This plugin adds two additional fields in the product or course edit view – for the lowest price and the effective date.

 This information is displayed on the product page.